 Since then a slew of synthetic, breathable and waterproof fabrics have been developed — and used in those lightweight North Face jackets everybody wears.
 But a few companies have stuck with waxed cotton, which remains much more suited to workwear and carries the look and history of a real outdoorsman; don’t expect the paper-thin liner of your standard synthetic zip-up to survive when you’re cutting down a tree.

 One of those companies is Filson, which got its start in Seattle in 1897 outfitting prospectors on their way to the Klondike Gold Rush.
 The company still offers waxed cotton jackets for their customers — their flagship jackets are made of heavy tin cloth, named from when tin was the most resistant, commonly used metal.
-We met with Michael Skauge, the manager of their New York headquarters to learn how to re-wax a heavy cotton jacket.
+A couple years ago, we met with Michael Skauge — then the retail manager of Filson’s New York operations — to learn how to re-wax a heavy cotton jacket.

 3Heat the applied wax.
 Heating the wax will melt it into the cotton fibers, completely saturating the fabric.
 Oddly, this step is optional; just know that unheated waxed jackets are lighter in color and appear a bit chalky after the wax has dried.
 After some use the chalkiness will wear off and you’ll be left with a lighter, “dry jacket”.
 Heating the jacket, however, is recommended for maximum durability and wax saturation.
 Skauge uses a heat gun on full blast to work in the wax, but a hair drier will work he says — it’ll just take more time.
 A fully waxed and heated jacket will appear dark and have a similar sheen to leather.